Thursday, January 30, 2025

 Execute Revisions

 I think the flowers worked well in connecting the whole music video together by foreshadowing the end at the beginning.
-It also acts as a hermeneutic code as viewers might be curious as to why there were flowers and what they symbolise.
+It also acts as a hermeneutic code as viewers might be curious as to why there were flowers and what they symbolise, drawing the viewers to continue watching.

-1. The errors were fixed and I had added and changed the arrangement of the video to look more chronological and show the artist growing up
+1. The errors were fixed and I had added and changed the arrangement of the video to look more chronological and show the artist growing up.
+This also meant rearranging and mixing the order of the real childhood footage to the recreated one that we filmed, so it would blend in smoothly together.

-1. Our teacher and my teammates said it would be better to leave out the audio of the childhood footages so the focus would be on the videos.
-On Top of that, a lot of the footage was of playing piano so the music playing would clash with the soundtrack.
+1. Our teacher and my teammates said it would be better to leave out the audio of the childhood footage so the focus would be on the videos.
+On top of that, a lot of the footage was of playing piano so the music playing would clash with the soundtrack.
 With those comments, I decided to leave the audio out.

 1. I attempted to match the colours and quality between the videos but ultimately found it too difficult since the beach performance that Aurel had filmed with her camera was extremely overexposed.
-I watched this video as a fix.
+I used How to Fix OVEREXPOSED Video in Premiere Pro!
+By THAT ICELANDIC GUY

 Although I was able to bring down the exposure, there was a second problem with the oversaturated yellow that did not match the other scenes.
 I tried to cancel out the yellows by playing with the temperature and colour wheels to add more blue that would cancel out the yellow.
 However, I could not strike a balance between the colours and the actress would just end up too blue or too yellow.
 So I made the choice to leave out the videos she recorded and replaced it with a b-roll footage.